All-National TV: History

+In October 2008, it was positioned as the channel with the highest preference from viewers, according to a study from a private research group.

-In late 2009 ONT was expected to be given the rights to select Belarus entry for the Eurovision Song Contest 2010 after a decision of president Alexander Lukashenko.
-On August 1, 2009 ONT got the rights to host the 2010 national selection.
+In late 2009, ONT was expected to be given the rights to select Belarus entry for the Eurovision Song Contest 2010 after a decision of president Alexander Lukashenko.

+On August 1, 2009, ONT got the rights to host the 2010 national selection.

 On October 9, 2013, ONT launched a second channel broadcasting exclusively to the internet, ONT.BY, airing ONT's original productions.

-On March 21, 2016, ONT became one of the first main Belarusian channels to switch to widescreen.
+On March 21, 2016, ONT became one of the first major Belarusian channels to switch to widescreen.
+Igor Lutsky resigned in 2017; on December 18, a new look and logo were introduced, along with a revamped news studio.
+Beginning in 2020, the channel started reducing the number of Channel One relays in its schedule.

 Programming

-ONT relays most of Channel One's shows, such as Vremya, Pole Chudes, Smak, Zhdi Menya (Wait For Me) among others, as well as having a significant amount of local productions like the nightly news bulletin Nashe Novosti (Our News), which airs directly after Vremya, morning talk-show Nashe Utro (Our Morning), a local version of Chto?
+ONT relays most of Channel One's shows, such as Vremya, Pole Chudes, Smak, and Zhdi Menya (Wait For Me) among others, as well as having a significant amount of local productions like the nightly news bulletin Nashe Novosti (Our News), which airs directly after Vremya, morning talk-show Nashe Utro (Our Morning), a local version of Chto?
 Gde?
 Kogda?, among others.

 When Channel One shows are broadcast, a dual logo, consisting of Channel One's logo on top of ONT's is used.

+Criticism

+ONT adheres to pro-government political views.
+In news programs and documentary projects, the policies pursued by President Alexander Lukashenko are strongly endorsed.
+Broadcast interviews with opposition figures were kept to a minimum, and after the 2020 presidential elections, they ceased to take place altogether; In addition, during this period, propaganda sections appeared on the channel (for example, "It Will Be Supplemented", "Anti-Fake") in which the opposition was discredited, and the current interview "Markov.
+Nothing Personal" is now dedicated exclusively to people who publicly approve of the activities of the Belarusian authorities.